flybywiresim/docs/docs/dev-corner/development-projects/documentation.md

 The FlyByWire Documentation Project aims to provide all necessary information and documentation to successfully install and use the FlyByWire A32NX aircraft in Microsoft Flight Simulator.

-For this, we provide documentation about the A32NX add-on itself but also valuable additional documentation on how to fly an airliner on Microsoft Flight Simulator in general and even some specific A320neo documentation for the more involved user.
+For this, we provide documentation about the A32NX add-on itself, but also valuable additional documentation on how to fly an airliner on Microsoft Flight Simulator in general and even some specific A320neo documentation for the more involved user.

-We apply very high standards to quality and accuracy of our documentation, so that it is easy to read and understand but also as correct as possible.
+We apply very high standards to the quality and accuracy of our documentation so that it is easy to read and understand but also as correct as possible.
 Therefore, we have a strict quality process and everything is reviewed by several users and real pilots from our team.

 ## How to Contribute